Minds-On-Design-Lab/Giving-Impact-API/readme.md

-# Giving Impact - Stripe Online Fundraising
+# Giving Impact™ - Online Fundraising for Stripe

-Giving Impact™ is designed to build on Stripe to provide you with the tools to create powerful online fundraising solutions.
+Giving Impact™ is designed to build on the fantastic Stripe payment processing platform to provide you with the tools to build your own online fundraising platform for your nonprofit/charity.

-Our suite of tools includes a fantastic dashboard for managing your fundraising initiatives and an API that allows your web development partners to create rich landing pages more efficiently.
+Our suite of tools includes a fantastic dashboard for managing fundraising initiatives and an API that allows web development resources to create rich donation experiences more efficiently.

-We've designed our API to lead to a **refreshingly simple and customizable** experience.
+We've designed our API for a **refreshingly simple and customizable** experience.
 If you are brand new to Giving Impact, we'd recommend giving our [general introduction docs](http://givingimpact.com/docs/introduction/getting-started) a read.
 For those ready to get to integrating, please, engage!

 ## API Endpoint